TcMenu/TaskManagerIO/README.md

 	}, TIME_SECONDS);
 ```

-From 1.2 onwards: On ESP8266, ESP32, all mbed boards, and most 32 bit Arduino boards you can also capture values.
+From 1.2 onwards: On ESP8266, ESP32, all mbed boards, and most 32 bit Arduino boards you can also *enable* argument capture in lambda expressions.
+By default, the feature is off because it is quite a heavy feature that many may never use.

+To enable set add the following flag to your compile options, and it will be enabled if the board supports it: `-DTM_ENABLE_CAPTURED_LAMBDAS`

 An example of this usage follows:

 ```
     int capturedValue = 42;